13 Ways Coronavirus Is Different From All Epidemics Through History

 Though there have been comparisons to the 1918 Flu Pandemic, one notable difference is the social and political context in which it has emerged, according to Nolan Kline, PhD, assistant professor of anthropology at Rollins College in Winter Park, Florida.
 “We live in an increasingly interconnected world marked by global travel and commerce that can play a role in how quickly communicable diseases spread,” he explains.
 Similarly, Shan-Estelle Brown, PhD, assistant professor of anthropology at Rollins College, points to the fact that through globalization and participation in international supply chains, no country is isolated.
 “Foods, people, and goods now easily travel around the world—and quickly,” she says.

 Of course, it’s wise to stay home right now, and if you had a vacation planned, you’ll need to sort things out.
-Here’s how to get a refund if a world crisis like coronavirus forces you to cancel a trip.

 Information and misinformation spread faster